openvswitch/ovs/INSTALL.Windows.md

 Steps to run the user processes & configure ports
 -------------------------------------------------
-NOTE: The userspace executables built in Open vSwitch for Hyper-V links statically with the pthread library mentioned above.
-However, the pthread library has been found to have a dependency on a DLL file called "pthreadVC2.dll" which is part of the pthread package and typically resides in "C:\pthread\dll\x86".
-In order to resolve the dependency, add the location of the DLL file to Windows environment variable %Path%.
-An alternative is to copy the DLL file into each of the directories where the OVS executables are located.
-Without having this DLL dependency resolved, the OVS executables will not run.
-They exit without showing any error/output.
+The following steps assume that you have installed the Open vSwitch utilities in the local machine via 'make install'.

-01> Create the OVSDB file
+01> Create the database.
-    % ovsdb\ovsdb-tool.exe create conf.db .\vswitchd\vswitch.ovsschema
+    % ovsdb-tool create C:\openvswitch\etc\openvswitch\conf.db \
+        C:\openvswitch\usr\share\openvswitch\vswitch.ovsschema

-02> Start ovsdb-server [IN A NEW CONSOLE]
+02> Start the ovsdb-server and initialize the database.
-    % ovsdb\ovsdb-server.exe -v --remote=punix:db.sock conf.db
+    % ovsdb-server -vfile:info --remote=punix:db.sock --log-file --pidfile \
+        --detach
+    % ovs-vsctl --no-wait init

+    If you would like to terminate the started ovsdb-server, run:
+    % ovs-appctl -t ovsdb-server exit

+    (Note that the logfile is created at C:/openvswitch/var/log/openvswitch/)

-03> Start ovs-vswitchd [IN A NEW CONSOLE]
+03> Start ovs-vswitchd.
+    % ovs-vswitchd -vfile:info --log-file --pidfile --detach

+    If you would like to terminate the started ovs-vswitchd, run:
-    % vswitchd\ovs-vswitchd.exe -v
+    % ovs-appctl exit

+    (Note that the logfile is created at C:/openvswitch/var/log/openvswitch/)

 04> Create integration bridge & pif bridge
-    % utilities\ovs-vsctl.exe add-br br-int
+    % ovs-vsctl add-br br-int
-    % utilities\ovs-vsctl.exe add-br br-pif
+    % ovs-vsctl add-br br-pif

-NOTE: There's a known bug that running the ovs-vsctl.exe command does not terminate.
-This is generally solved by having ovs-vswitchd.exe running.
-If you face the issue despite that, hit Ctrl-C to terminate ovs-vsctl.exe and check the output to see if your command succeeded.
+NOTE: There's a known bug that running the ovs-vsctl command does not terminate.
+This is generally solved by having ovs-vswitchd running.
+If you face the issue despite that, hit Ctrl-C to terminate ovs-vsctl and check the output to see if your command succeeded.

-NOTE: There's a known bug that the ports added to OVSDB via ovs-vsctl.exe don't get to the kernel datapath immediately, ie. they don't whow up in the output of "ovs-dpctl.exe show" even though they show up in output of "ovs-vsctl.exe show".
-In order to workaround this issue, restart ovs-vswitchd.exe.
+NOTE: There's a known bug that the ports added to OVSDB via ovs-vsctl don't get to the kernel datapath immediately, ie. they don't show up in the output of "ovs-dpctl show" even though they show up in output of "ovs-vsctl show".
+In order to workaround this issue, restart ovs-vswitchd.
+(You can terminate ovs-vswitchd by running 'ovs-appctl exit'.)

 05> Dump the ports in the kernel datapath
-.\    % utilities\ovs-dpctl.exe show
+    % ovs-dpctl show

 * Sample output is as follows:

-    % utilities\ovs-dpctl.exe show
+    % ovs-dpctl show
     system@ovs-system:
             lookups: hit:0 missed:0 lost:0
             flows: 0